Opportunities for Industry: Summer 2018

-- Does your company have a sensor or imaging systems technical challenge addressable by short project?
+- Does your company have a technical challenge addressable by short project?

-- Are you looking to attract new talent in to your company or raise your profile with Scottish graduates?
+- Are you looking to attract new talent or raise your profile with graduates?

-- Are you interested in establishing or extending relationships with university research groups?
+- Are you interested in establishing or extending relationships with university researchers?

-Complete the project proposal form and submit your idea.
+Complete the proposal form and submit your idea by 16 October 2017.